ruby/setup-ruby/README.md

 ## Using self-hosted runners

+Debian 12 and 13 runners (including Forgejo) are supported directly; see [Supported Platforms](#supported-platforms).
-This action might work with [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) if the [Runner Image](https://github.com/actions/runner-images) is very similar to the ones used by GitHub runners.
+For other self-hosted Linux, this action might work with [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) if the [Runner Image](https://github.com/actions/runner-images) is very similar to the ones used by GitHub runners.
 Notably:

 * Make sure to use the same operating system and version.